Minitest's Spec DSL

 For more on correct and incorrect usage, consider reading the error documentation for error code 3507.

-and test_each_hash
+test_each and test_each_hash definitions

 These definitions can either: